Primordial black hole ringdown: The irreducible stochastic gravitational wave background

 {{\bf{\em Detectability.}}} To predict the SGWB associated with PBH ringdown, as shown in Eq.~\eqref{SGWB}, it is necessary to account for current constraints on the PBH dark matter fraction, $f_\text{ PBH}$, derived from a wide range of astrophysical and cosmological observations.
-These constraints, shown in the left panel of Fig.~\ref{fig:1} for a non-spinning monochromatic PBH mass distribution, can be categorized as follows: at low masses ($< 10^{-18}\, M_\odot$), PBH evaporation via Hawking radiation is constrained by the gamma-ray background, Big Bang nucleosynthesis, and CMB spectral distortions (magenta) (see Refs.\,\cite{Saha:2021pqf,Laha:2019ssq,Ray:2021mxu,Mittal:2021egv,Clark:2016nst,Laha:2020ivk,Berteaud:2022tws,DeRocco:2019fjq,Dasgupta:2019cae,Calza:2021czr,Boudaud:2018hqb}).
+These constraints, shown in the left panel of Fig.~\ref{fig:1} for a non-spinning monochromatic PBH mass distribution, can be categorized as follows: at low masses ($\lesssim 10^{-17}\, M_\odot$), PBH evaporation via Hawking radiation is constrained by the gamma-ray background, Big Bang nucleosynthesis, CMB spectral distortions and Lyman-$\alpha$ data (magenta) (see Refs.~\cite{Saha:2021pqf,Laha:2019ssq,Ray:2021mxu,Mittal:2021egv,Clark:2016nst,Laha:2020ivk,Berteaud:2022tws,DeRocco:2019fjq,Dasgupta:2019cae,Calza:2021czr,Boudaud:2018hqb,Khan:2025kag}).
+At slightly heavier masses, a small parameter-space island is constrained by the capture of PBHs by stars in ultra-faint dwarf galaxies (constraints labeled SC, yellow)\,\cite{Esser:2025pnt}.
 In the intermediate range ($\sim 10^{-11}\, M_\odot$ to a few tens of solar masses), microlensing surveys limit the PBH abundance from the non-detection of lensing events (red) (see Refs.\,\cite{Niikura:2017zjd,Niikura:2019kqi,Mroz:2024wag,Mroz:2024wia}).
 Around stellar masses, LIGO-Virgo-KAGRA GW detections constrain PBHs by comparing the observed merger rate with PBH merger predictions (orange) (see Refs.\,\cite{LIGOScientific:2019kan,Kavanagh:2018ggo,Wong:2020yig,Hutsi:2020sol,DeLuca:2021wjr,Franciolini:2022tfm,Andres-Carcasona:2024wqk}).
 For PBHs above $\sim 1\,M_\odot$, constraints are obtained due to the modification of the CMB through enhanced ionization and spectral distortions from baryonic accretion and X-ray binaries (blue) (see Refs.\,\cite{Serpico:2020ehh,Agius:2024ecw,Manshanden:2018tze}).
-At higher masses ($> 10^2\,M_\odot$), dynamical constraints arise from the disruption of wide binaries, the stability of globular clusters, and the survival of dwarf galaxies (green) (see Refs.\,\cite{Carr:2018rid,Carr:2020erq}).
-Finally, for very massive PBHs ($> 10^7\,M_\odot$), limits come from their impact on large-scale structure formation and galaxy clustering (brown) (see Refs.~\cite{Carr:2018rid,Carr:2020erq}).
+At higher masses ($\gtrsim 10^2\,M_\odot$), dynamical constraints arise from the disruption of wide binaries, the stability of globular clusters, and the survival of dwarf galaxies (green) (see Refs.\,\cite{Carr:2018rid,Carr:2020erq}).Finally, for very massive PBHs ($\gtrsim 10^7\,M_\odot$), limits come from their impact on large-scale structure formation and galaxy clustering (brown) (see Refs.~\cite{Carr:2018rid,Carr:2020erq}).
+The gray region in the bottom right corner shows the incredulity limit\,\cite{Carr:2020erq}, which corresponds to having fewer than one single PBH within the current Hubble volume.